 Have a question, but not sure where to start?
-The Faculty of Arts Program Information Centre (PIC) is your information resource for everything in Arts.
-Stop by SS110, call us at 220-3580 or email us at artsads@ucalgary.ca.
+The Arts Students' Centre is your information resource for everything in the Faculty of Arts.
+Stop by SS102, call us at 220-3580 or email us at artsads@ucalgary.ca.
 You can also visit the Faculty of Arts website at http://arts.ucalgary.ca/undergraduate which has detailed information on common academic concerns.